-Emperor Akihito, the current Emperor of Japan, was born on December 23, 1933.
+Emperor Akihito, the Emperor of Japan, was born on December 23, 1933.

-The date is celebrated as an annual national holiday in Japan.
-The Emperor’s Birthday was established as an official holiday in 1948 and has drawn a crowd since.
+The date of his birthday is celebrated annually as a national holiday in Japan.
+The Emperor’s Birthday was established as an official holiday in 1948 and has drawn a large crowd to the palace since.

-The Emperor’s Birthday is a patriotic occasion in Japan and is one of only two days each year that the inner grounds of the Imperial Palace are open to the public.
+The Emperor’s Birthday is a patriotic occasion in Japan and is one of only two days each year when the inner grounds of the Imperial Palace are open to the public.